2mota launched at MTAiQ innovation hub

 “What we have created in conjunction with MTA Queensland is actually a world first,” said Mr Spencer.
 “Why did we develop this platform?
 The biggest reason was because our industry is changing.
 We have seen significant disruption in the last few years, and that is not only thanks to the smartphone, but to a whole raft of new e-commerce models that are significantly changing how we operate and how we integrate with the rest of society.”

-Mr Spencer said the effect of this change on traditional automotive businesses highlighted the need for an avenue such as 2mota that not only attracts new customers but, perhaps just as importantly, enables a reduction in a business’s operating costs.
+Mr Spencer said the effect of this change on traditional automotive businesses highlighted the need for an avenue such as 2mota that but, perhaps just as importantly, enables a reduction in a business’s operating costs.

 “Consumers are changing,” he said.
 “They understand the digital environment, they desire services on-demand . . . and this has changed the nature of how we interact with them and how businesses operate.